EDGENortheastern/owain_summative/README.md

 The project is designed in python using both a python file to store the functions and a jupyter notebook to display all the data, in addition there is a python file used for testing the functions.

+#### Workplace use case

+The dataset being analysed by the project contains data on the uk mortgage market, information obtained from this datasource could be used for research wihtin my workplace or the data source itself could be used within dashboards or machine learning models.
+The functions are designed so that they can handle different data sets and so future use cases of this project could be that it acts as a pipeline for obtaining and then anaysing any data set on the kaggle website

 ### Designing the charts

 Figma was used to create a prototype of the notebook, to give an idea of how the notebook would be layed out and make creating the charts easier, this initial prototype was a wireframe and  can be seen below: